oconpa/facial_rekog_tute/README.md

 6. If you've correctly followed the previous steps and all goes well, the site should save your image to the s3 with a json of detections and render the results, if their is at least one facial detection on the site.

-<b>Note: </b><i>The results should return in a few seconds, if you're waiting for a while check to make sure the invoke link you copied is correct or that your lambda code is fomratted correctly (python is whitespace sensitive).</i>
+<b>Note: </b><i>The results should return in a few seconds, if you're waiting for a while check to make sure the invoke link you copied is correct or that your lambda code is formatted correctly (python is whitespace sensitive).</i>

 ## Gallery Time